posborne/mango-movie-manager/ReadMe no format.txt

 INTRODUCTION:

-Mango Movie Manager is a simple software system meant to be used to manage a user’s movie library.
+Mango Movie Manager is a simple software system meant to be used to manage a userï¿½s movie library.
 It allows adding, deleting, and organizing of movies in a number of different ways.
 Mango allows for the storage of information such as the owners of movies (you and your friends) and who is borrowing and lending them to whom.
 For information on advanced features see the USE section.

 INSTALLATION: